Set content type of rss feed response to xml

 configuring it through the environment.

 An opinionated Ansible playbook is included to deploy to an Ubuntu server.
-(This playbook is not complete yet.)
+(This playbook is not quite complete, and no longer maintained.)
 May be useful as inspiration.

 ansible-playbook ansible/playbook.yml -i path/to/hosts